matteoiacopini/ZIL-T-MS/README.txt

 PLEASE CITE AS:     ..........

-DATE:               December 2021
+DATE:               May 2022

-Tested on MATLAB 2021b
+Tested on MATLAB 2021b and MATLAB 2022a

 -------------------------------------------------------------------------------